Throughout your lash career, you’ll probably come across clients who have sensitivity to adhesive fumes.

 When we think of lash extension sensitivity we often think of adhesive.
 However, there’s no such thing as a ‘sensitive free’ adhesive or a ‘hypoallergenic’ adhesive – these are simply marketing buzz words.

 Although there's so magic adhesive that's completely 'sensitive' you can purchase adhesives that have low fume and odour to help with sensitivity.
-Our Extreme Plus Adhesive has minimal odour, minimal fumes and is long lasting and is a great choice for clients who are sensitive to adhesive fumes.
+Our Extreme Plus Adhesive has minimal odor, minimal fumes and is long lasting and is a great choice for clients who are sensitive to adhesive fumes.

 Another option is to consider switching to a clear adhesive.
 Crystal Plus Clear Eyelash Extension Adhesive is good option if you have clients that feel they have a particular allergy to carbon (standard black) adhesives.
 This Crystal Plus Clear Eyelash Extension Adhesive is specially formulated to be carbon-free, hence the clear colour.